dominique-unruh/qrhl-tool/install.md

 ```shell
 wget -nv https://github.com/dominique-unruh/qrhl-tool/raw/master/installer.py -O /tmp/installer.py && sudo python3 /tmp/installer.py
 ```
-(This will install the dependencies as well, except Java and Emacs.
+(This will install the prerequisites as well, except Java and Emacs.
 `sudo` can be omitted if you install everything in your home directory.)

 ## Prerequisites